Maximum electricity prices in land lease communities for customers in an embedded network

 Under the new laws, community operators must charge less than or equal to the rates for the median market offer in your area.
 The new laws require IPART to determine what the median market offer is and advise the Commissioner of Fair Trading.

 You can find IPART’s determination of maximum prices here.
-These prices will apply from 25 September 2024.
+These prices apply from 25 September 2024.
 To find out more about how we determine what the median price is, we have published a methodology paper.

 These arrangements are likely to be an interim measure while the NSW Government finalises its Embedded network action plan